-A coconut fruit is the edible fruit grown on a palm tree, that are commonly found in Southeast Asia.
-Conveniently packaged in it's own hard shell (that is actually used as charcoal in some countries), the coconut provides a low calorie and vitamins and mineral rich snack, so what’s not to like?
+A coconut is the edible fruit grown on a palm tree that are commonly found in Southeast Asia.
+Conveniently packaged in its own hard shell (that is actually used as charcoal in some countries), the coconut provides a low calorie and nutrient-rich snack, so what’s not to like?

 Aside from a delicious option for one of your five-a-day, coconuts are used in a range of recipes, beauty products and more.
 Not to mention, they smell absolutely amazing.